This article has been reviewed and updated as of May 25, 2021.

 The U.S. Centers for Disease Control and Prevention (CDC) has been closely following the vaccine rollout and monitoring allergic reactions to provide more specific guidance.

-In a recent update, the CDC now advises that it “considers a history of any immediate allergic reaction to any other vaccine or injectable therapy (i.e., intramuscular, intravenous, or subcutaneous vaccines or therapies not related to a component of mRNA COVID-19 vaccines or polysorbate) a precaution but not a contraindication to vaccination for both the Pfizer-BioNTech and Moderna COVID-19 vaccines.”
+The CDC says it “considers a history of an immediate allergic reaction to any other vaccine or injectable therapy (i.e., intramuscular, intravenous, or subcutaneous vaccines or therapies [excluding subcutaneous immunotherapy for allergies, i.e., “allergy shots”]) as a precaution but not a contraindication to vaccination.”

 This has led to questions from members of the CreakyJoints and Global Healthy Living Foundation communities who take or have taken infusion or injection medications for chronic conditions such as rheumatoid arthritis, axial spondyloarthritis, inflammatory bowel disease, psoriasis and psoriatic arthritis, and lupus.

 What if you’ve had an injection-site or infusion-site reaction to these medications in the past?
 Does that mean you shouldn’t get a COVID-19 vaccine?

 The answer is not necessarily a simple yes or no. If you have questions about this issue, you should speak to your rheumatologist or the health care provider who manages your chronic conditions to talk about your medical history and decide what is right for you.